 Specific Focus Area

-For its inaugural class, the collaborative design program will be focusing its research on designed lifespan initiatives, building on current collaborations with Syracuse University Aging Studies Institute (ASI), which coordinates and promotes aging-related research, training, and outreach at Syracuse University.
+The current research focus within the collaborative design program is designed lifespan interventions that build on our strategic alliance with the Syracuse University Aging Studies Institute (ASI).
 Aging populations within the United States and around the world are rapidly increasing in size, creating a unique set of challenges for policymakers and practitioners.
 ASI sees these challenges as opportunities and engages in multidisciplinary research and education to develop practical solutions.
 Graduate student in collaborative design will work closely with ASI to create innovative solutions to some of these challenges.

 Application deadline: February 1 for summer admission (January 1 if you are applying for a McNair Graduate Fellowship or a University African American Fellowship).
 Collaborative design currently does not offer fall or spring admission.